PoshCode/PowerShellPracticeAndStyle/Style-Guide/Code-Layout-and-Formatting.md

 Limit lines to 115 characters when possible.

+Keeping lines to a small width allows scripts to be read in _one_ direction (top to bottom) without scrolling back-and-forth horizontally.
+What, exactly, this width should be is a one of the favorite arguing points among developers on the internet (more splintered than emacs vs vi or gnu GPL vs MIT).

+In this guide we use two particular sources for the maximum line width:

 The PowerShell console is, by default, 120 characters wide, but it allows only 119 characters on output lines, and when entering multi-line text, PowerShell uses a line continuation prompt: `>>> ` and thus limits your line length to 116 anyway.

-Additionally, keeping lines to a set width allows scripts to be read in _one_ direction (top to bottom) with no horizontal scrolling required.
-For many, having to scroll in both directions detracts from a smooth reading and comprehension of the script.

-Most of us work on widescreen monitors these days, and there is little reason to keep a narrow line width, however, keeping files relatively narrow allows for side-by-side editing, so even narrower guidelines may be established by a given project.
-Be sure to check when you're working on someone else's project.
+Github's current maximum line width varies between 121 and 126 depending on your browser and OS (and thus, font).
+However, the 115 line length suggested by PowerShell would be enough to even allow side-by-side diffs to be displayed without scrolling or wrapping on the current "standard" 1080p monitor.

+Again, this is a particularly flexible rule, and you should always follow the guidelines of projects when you're contributing to other people's pojects.
+Although most of us work on widescreen monitors, not everyone can see well without magnification or extremely large fonts.

 The preferred way to avoid long lines is to use splatting (see [Get-Help about_Splatting](https://technet.microsoft.com/en-us/library/jj672955.aspx)) and PowerShell's implied line continuation inside parentheses, brackets, and braces -- these should **always** be used in preference to the backtick for line continuation when applicable, even for strings: